HanilJain/Library-Mangment-System/README.md

 * Keep all the given Files in same folder
 * test_data.xlsx is for testing excel sheet feature
 * Librarian Login detail
-   -Email : big_daddy@pilani.bits-pilani.ac.in
+   - Email : big_daddy@pilani.bits-pilani.ac.in
-   -pwd : cometodaddy
+   - pwd : cometodaddy